AshwiniRameshMore/Video-Store/README.md

--> Developed an application for managing video store operations - Add, Delete, Remove record and Rent a movie -> Technologies used: Clojure
+This is an application for managing video store operations - Add, Delete, Remove record and Rent a movie.
+Technologies used: Clojure